-And in this corner, the newcomer, a fresh-faced 16-year-old, with big ideas and the first clip art to back them up.
+And in this corner, the newcomer, a fresh-faced 16-year-old, with big ideas and the clip art fists to back them up.
 Does it have what it takes to upset its entrenched competition or is it another instance of “too little, too late” that’s plagued its owners for years?
 It’s the tool that you’re pretty sure SOMEONE must use, but certainly not you…it’s Keynote!

 Let’s get ready to rumble!

 And there’s the first round bell!
 Keynote, wary of its weakness in this category starts this round on the defensive.
 PowerPoint knows it likely has an edge here, so it steps from its corner, confident and ferocious.